 Chiang Mai Heritage Begins With King Mengrai

-King Mengrai had already established Chiang Rai in 1262.
-But over time he sought a more secure place for his kingdom’s growth.
-Chiang Mai was the perfect spot.
-It sat on the banks of the Ping River and was surrounded by fertile plains.
-It had an abundance of resources and was close enough to nearby kingdoms to establish important trade links.
+King Mengrai established Chiang Rai in 1262.
+Over time, he sought a more secure place for his kingdom’s growth.
+Chiang Mai offered the perfect spot.
+It sat on the banks of the Ping River among fertile plains.
+The area provided abundant resources and sat near kingdoms to establish important trade links.

 Mengrai’s reign was a high point for the Lanna Kingdom.
 The king was a skilled military leader, diplomat, and patron of the arts.
 Under his rule, Lanna experienced significant cultural and artistic flourishing.
 The kingdom’s artisans produced textiles, ceramics, and metalwork, while its monks and scholars excelled in religious studies and literature.